theelderemo/Project-Aura/LOG.md

 Corrected the bug in aura_agent.py by changing the conditional check from pleasure > threshold to pleasure >= threshold.

 Completed a full interaction test, logging a total of 6 memories and verifying the agent's ability to feel, respond, and remember correctly, tho very basic.

+# Log Entry: 2025-09-11
+**Experiment:** Verification test of the emergent recall system (v0.4) using a synonymous concept.

+**Phase:** 1 (The Dreamer)
+**Code Version:** v0.4 (Lexicon/Memory Integration)

+---

+## Terminal Copy

+--- Initializing Project AURA v0.4 ---
+[ValenceCore]: Initialized.
+[AttunementEngine]: No memory file found.
+Starting with a blank slate.
+[AttunementEngine]: Initialized.
+[Lexicon-Kensho]: Loading dictionary from resources/dictionary.json...
+[Lexicon-Kensho]: Dictionary loaded with 86036 words.
+--- AURA Initialized Successfully ---

+Project AURA: The Dreamer (Phase 1)
+Enter 'quit' to exit.

+USER: I read about joy today

+--- Manifold Processing ---
+[Lexicon-Kensho]: Found concepts: ['joy', 'about', 'read']
+[Syntax-Kensho]: Input complexity score: 0.50 -> Arousal Impact: 0.05

+[AttunementEngine]: Experience logged and memory saved.
+Total memories: 1

+USER: To feel joy is a great and happy experience.

+--- Manifold Processing ---
+[Lexicon-Kensho]: Found concepts: ['is', 'great', 'joy']
+[Memory-Kensho]: Searching memory for 3 concepts...
+[Syntax-Kensho]: Input complexity score: 0.90 -> Arousal Impact: 0.09
+[Sentiment-Kensho]: Positive sentiment detected.

+[AttunementEngine]: Experience logged and memory saved.
+Total memories: 2

+USER: The book mentions delight.

+--- Manifold Processing ---
+[Lexicon-Kensho]: Found concepts: ['delight', 'the']
+[Memory-Kensho]: Searching memory for 2 concepts...
+[Syntax-Kensho]: Input complexity score: 0.40 -> Arousal Impact: 0.04
+--- Valence Core Update ---
+[ValenceCore]: State updated to pleasure: 1.35, arousal: 0.61, dominance: 0.00

+--- Generating Response ---
+Current State: pleasure: 1.35, arousal: 0.61, dominance: 0.00
+AURA: I am listening.

+--- Attunement Engine Update ---
+[AttunementEngine]: Experience logged and memory saved.
+Total memories: 3

+---

+## Procedure

+A three-phase test was conducted to verify the new memory recall system's ability to handle synonymous concepts.

+- **Phase A (Baseline):** Started with an empty `memory.json` and provided a neutral sentence with the concept *joy*.
+- **Phase B (Create Memory):** Provided a sentence linking *joy* to a strong positive emotion using words the SentimentKensho understands (*great*, *happy*).
+- **Phase C (Test Recall):** Provided a neutral sentence containing a synonym (*delight*) to test for learned emotional recall based on conceptual relation.

+---

+## Observed Outcome

+- Phases A and B were successful.
+A positive memory was correctly created and logged, linking *joy* with a high-pleasure valence state (pleasure: 1.50).
+- Phase C failed.
+When presented with the neutral sentence containing the synonym *delight*, the MemoryKensho searched but did not find the salient memory associated with *joy*.
+- No emotional impact was generated, and AURA’s final response was neutral (*"I am listening"*), indicating a failure of the recall test.

+---

+## Analysis & Insight

+- The test confirms the **core agent loop** and the **MemoryKensho search function** are stable and operational.
+- The failure is not a logic bug but a **feature gap** in `LexiconKensho`.
+- Current `lexicon_kensho.py` only identifies **exact words**.
+It lacks synonym handling or semantic parsing.
+- Since the MemoryKensho was never supplied with the link between *delight* and *joy*, the absence of recall was correct given its design.
+- The test highlights the **next critical step**: enhancing `LexiconKensho` for richer semantic context.

+---

+## Action Taken

+- Completed the full three-phase test, validating stability of the v0.4 architecture.
+- Identified a feature enhancement: enabling synonym-based memory recall.
+- **Issue Created:** A new issue (bug) has been filed in `/issues` to track this upgrade to `LexiconKensho`.